 The Willie Bauld Memorial Trophy Final is normally played at Tynecastle Stadium, which is a fitting setting to honour Willie Bauld's name in perpetuity.

-The Winners are only allowed to retain possesion of the trophy for one month.
-The Willie Bauld Memorial Club plan to allow the trophy to be on display in the Willie Bauld Premier Suite at Tynecastle for the remainder of the year.
+The Winners are only allowed to retain possession of the trophy for one month.
+The Willie Bauld Memorial Club plan to allow the trophy to be on display in one of the Tynecastle Function Suites for the remainder of the year.

-Hutchison Vale Boys Club are the most successful team so far, having picked up the trophy on no less than nine occasions.
+Hutchison Vale Boys Club are the most successful team so far, having picked up the trophy on no less than twelve occasions.